 To find success as a technical project manager, you’ll need to apply your organization and executive functioning skills.
 You’ll manage diverse teams who may be working on closely integrated components of the same larger goal, or you may manage sprawling teams with very different responsibilities.
-In any case, during your job search, you’ll need to show off your ability to work well others and remain cool under pressure.
+In any case, during your job search, you’ll need to show off your ability to work well with others and remain cool under pressure.
 A great resume can help.
 Use this technical project manager resume example to format and draft your own document, and use your past accomplishments and experience to highlight your promising future.

-Resume Tips for Technical Project Manager
+Resume Tips for Technical Project Managers

 Finding jobs as a technical project manager requires a commitment to succeed and a polished set of job-seeking skills.
 Follow these tips to find jobs as a technical project manager and elevate yourself above the competition.